Research

 Besides analyzing time series and image data to study microbursts and curtain precipitation, I develop models to link data to reality—or our best understanding of reality.

-Broadly, I am interested in probabilistic methods such as Bayesian Inference (see my 2020 paper).
+Broadly, I am interested in probabilistic methods such as Bayesian Inference (see my 2020 and 2023 papers).
 I am very interested in these models because they allow a modeler to explicitly incorporate statistical and systematic uncertainty into model to make statistically-guided inferences about results.

 Example animation of Bayesian linear regression using a hand-coded Metropoplis Markov Chain Monte Carlo (MCMC) sampler.
 Red lines show the “true” line and blue dots are the observations from the “true” line assuming Gaussian noise.
 Each frame shows an iteration of the MCMC, and the final frame shows the final posteror histogram.